getify/Functional-Light-JS/ch4.md

 var personData = partial( setProp, "id" );
 ```

-To use `processPerson(..)` to perform the lookup of a person from a received `order` value, the conceptual flow of data through operations we need is:
+To use `processPerson(..)` to perform the lookup of a person attached to an `order` value, the conceptual flow of data through operations we need is:

 ```
 processPerson <-- personData <-- extractPersonId <-- order